jrcain-usgs/asc-public-docs/docs/how-to-guides/environment-setup-and-maintenance/installing-isis-via-anaconda.md

 !!! warning "If you use conda/miniconda and not miniforge"

-    If you use the script, we require removing a basic anaconda ior miniconda install for [miniforge.](https://github.com/conda-forge/miniforge).
+    This script requires replacing anaconda/miniconda with [miniforge](https://github.com/conda-forge/miniforge).
 Miniforge is far faster.
-ISIS can take hours to resolve on a anaconda installation compared to a few minutes for miniforge.
+ISIS can take hours to resolve in anaconda, compared to a few minutes in miniforge.

 ??? info "Script Details"